Return to On-site Working - Staff guidance

 Your department will plan the return to on-site working carefully.
 The safety, physical and mental health and wellbeing of all our staff is of paramount importance and is the first consideration when planning a return to on-site working.
 Planning will take account of the fact that the impact of working from home or returning to working on site will be different for different people.

 You may be eager to return to your workplace, or you may have questions or concerns about it.
-When the University is ready to reopen your workplace your line manager will be in contact with you.
-They will talk to you about your own situation so that any needs you may have, or changes in your position since lockdown began, can be taken into account in the department’s plans for returning to on-site working.
+When the University is ready to reopen your workplace your line manager or equivalent will be in contact with you.
+They will give you the opportunity to talk about your own situation if you wish to do so, so that any needs you may have, or changes in your position since lockdown began, can be taken into account in the department’s plans for returning to on-site working.
 These will include, for example, whether you have caring responsibilities, are pregnant, or have mental health or other health conditions and/or disabilities, whether there are household members with health conditions, etc. If you are uncomfortable discussing some of your personal circumstances with your manager you may prefer to speak to your local HR contact.
+If you are concerned about your own health or the safety of returning on site you are encouraged to complete the self-assessment tool.
+If you remain concerned you may arrange a teleconsultation with an Occupational Health Advisor.

-Based on your circumstances, the work requirements, health and safety practicalities, and ensuring that as far as possible decisions are fair, objective and transparent, your department will then decide when you will be asked to return to the workplace.
+Based on your circumstances, the work requirements, health and safety practicalities, any advice from Occupational Health and ensuring that as far as possible decisions are fair, objective and transparent, your department will then decide when you will be asked to return to the workplace.

 Staff who may be unable to return to work on site at present

-If you fall into one of the categories below you won’t be able to return to work on site until further guidance has been issued by the Government:
+If you fall into one of the categories below you won’t be able to return to work on site at present:

 - If you have symptoms of COVID-19.
 You must remain at home for 10 days or until you are fully recovered in accordance with NHS guidance.
 You will receive sick pay subject to entitlement but this will not be counted towards your sickness absence record.